telerik/fiddler-everywhere-docs/security.md

 ## Application Analytics

 By default, the Fiddler Everywhere application comes with an integrated Analytics solution that collects application usage data to improve product stability, UI, and UX.
 The collected information is stored on an external server, and it does not contain any data related to the captured traffic and the data that the sessions include.
-You can opt out from the analytics data collection by navigating to **Settings** > **Privacy** > **Automatically send data to help us improve the product**.
+You can opt-out from the analytics data collection by navigating to **Settings** > **Privacy** > **Automatically send data to help us improve the product**.

 ## Using Captured Traffic Securely